 This is why the personnel is so important in the 3-4 defense, as it allows flexibility within the scheme.

-Defensive Backs In The 3-4 Scheme
+Defensive Backs In The 3-4 Defense

 The defensive backs in a 3-4 scheme are called the “Free Safety” and the “Strong Safety.”
 Free safeties are responsible for covering deep halves of the field.
 This player is often free to be an athlete and cover any defender who comes into their zone.